itsknk/sequence_alignment/README.md

 - `static/style.css`: The CSS file for styling the web pages.
 - `algorithms/needleman_wunsch.py`: Implementation of the Needleman-Wunsch algorithm.
 - `algorithms/smith_waterman.py`: Implementation of the Smith-Waterman algorithm.

+### LICENSE
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/itsknk/sequence_alignment/blob/master/LICENSE) file for details.